webgrip/CogniSwarm/readme.md

-# CogniSwarm: an Autonomous Generative Instrument (AGI) that expands dramatically on the concept of AutoGPT and BabyAGI
+# CogniSwarm: an Autonomous Generative Inferencer (AGI) that expands dramatically on the concept of AutoGPT and BabyAGI

 # copywrite statement
 <details>